luisovallex/LambdaSchool/README.md

   <img src="img/LambdaSchool.png"/>
 </p>

+* **AWS Budgets**: Allows the students define a budget.
+It's set to send a notification to all the subscribers when the cost of the other services exceed the 100% of the defined amount of money.
+This resource reset's the first day of everý month.

+* **Amazon SNS**: Amazon Simple Notification Service creates a Topic and publish there, every resources subscribed to that Topic will receive a notification when the SNS get triggered.

+* **Lamda Function and State Machine**: Lambda in charge of executing the process in the state machine (Step Functions).
+Lambda functions orchestration to start the process of stopping EC2, RDS and Sage Maker instaces.

+* **SNS and Email Notification**: As is writted before, SNS creates a Topic and all the resources subscribed can get a notification, in this case every email selected is going to receive a message when the budget is reached and all the instaces are off.

+* **AWS CloudWatch**:

 ### How it works?

 The *AWS Budget* resource it's created to stablish a maximum amount of money that can be spent.
-When the cost of the resources exceed the 100% of the stablished budget, it would activate an *AWS SNS (Simple Notification Service)* to create a *Topic* and publish notifications in all the subscribers, in this case a *Lambda Function*.
+When the cost of the resources exceed the 100% of the stablished budget, it would activate the *AWS SNS* to create a *Topic* and publish notifications in all the subscribers, in this case a *Lambda Function* is going to be the subscriber.

-### Elements

-* AWS Budgets: budget definition for the student, this will trigger an SNS Message to start the cleaning process

-* Amazon SNS: SNS element that will publish a message to start the execution of the cleaning proccess

-* State Machine: Lambda functions orchestration to start the process of stopping EC2, RDS and Sage Maker instaces.

-* SNS and Email Notification: notification to the user about the results of the process.
+The *Lambda Function* works like that:

+Finally, it's important to say that at the moment all the infrastructure was created *AWS SNS* is going to send an email to the students with a subscription request.
+If the subscription request was accepted, the students will receive an alert telling that the EC2, the RDS and the SageMaker instances are off.

 ## Infrastructure